3D Systems

-3D Systems, headquartered in Rock Hill, South Carolina, is a company that engineers, manufactures, and sells 3D printers, 3D printing materials, 3D scanners, and offers a 3D printing service.
+3D Systems Corporation is an American company based in Rock Hill, South Carolina, that engineers, manufactures, and sells 3D printers, 3D printing materials, 3D printed parts, and application engineering services.
 The company creates product concept models, precision and functional prototypes, master patterns for tooling, as well as production parts for direct digital manufacturing.
 It uses proprietary processes to fabricate physical objects using input from computer-aided design and manufacturing software, or 3D scanning and 3D sculpting devices.

 3D Systems' technologies and services are used in the design, development, and production stages of many industries, including aerospace, automotive, healthcare, dental, entertainment, and durable goods.
-The company offers a range of professional- and production-grade 3D printers, as well as software, materials, and the online rapid part printing service On Demand.
+The company offers a range of professional- and production-grade 3D printers, as well as software, materials, and the online rapid part printing service on demand.
 It is notable within the 3D printing industry for developing stereolithography and the STL file format.
-Chuck Hull, the CTO and former president, pioneered stereolithography and obtained a patent for the technology in 1986.
+Chuck Hull, CTO and former president, pioneered stereolithography and obtained a patent for the technology in 1986.

-As of 2020, 3D Systems employed over 2400 people in 25 offices worldwide.
+As of 2020, 3D Systems employed over 2,400 people in 25 offices worldwide.

 History

-3D Systems was founded in Valencia, California by Chuck Hull, the inventor and patent-holder of the first stereolithography (SLA) rapid prototyping system.
+3D Systems was founded in Valencia, California, by Chuck Hull, the inventor and patent-holder of the first stereolithography (SLA) rapid prototyping system.
 Prior to Hull's introduction of SLA rapid prototyping, concept models required extensive time and money to produce.
 The innovation of SLA reduced these resource expenditures while increasing the quality and accuracy of the resulting model.
 Early SLA systems were complex and costly, and required extensive redesigns before achieving commercial viability.
 Primary issues concerned hydrodynamic and chemical complications.
 In 1996, the introduction of solid-state lasers permitted Hull and his team to reformulate their materials.
 Engineers in transportation, healthcare, and consumer products helped fuel early phases of 3D Systems' rapid prototyping research and development.
 These industries remain key followers of 3D Systems' technology.

 In late 2001, 3D Systems began an acquisitions program that expanded the company's technology through ownership of software, materials, printers, and printable content, as well as access to the skills of engineers and designers.
 The rate of 3D Systems' acquisitions (16 in 2011) raised questions with regard to the task facing the company's management team.
 Other onlookers pointed to the encompassing scope of the acquisitions as indicating calculated steps by 3D Systems to consolidate the 3D printing industry under one roof and logo, and to become capable of servicing each link in the scan/create-to-print chain.